wrmthorne/cycleformers/README.md

 - 🛠️ Flexible and extensible design
 <!-- - 📝 Comprehensive documentation and examples -->

+## In Progress - in order of priority

+1) Causal-to-Causal cycle implementation
+2) Adding peft into the main trainer rather than using a more complicated trainer thats too bespoke
+3) Saving and loading from checkpoints
+4) arbitrary model-to-model training (mixed architectures, model families, etc.)
+5) Improved evaluation metrics

+All throughout, api improvements, QoL improvements, and documentation improvements.
+Points 1-3 are required for a pre-release.

 ## Multi-Adapter Cycle-Consistency Training (MACCT)

 ```python